Translation – Do not delay when planning to do something good, but when inclining towards the opposite, think twice.

 “For instance, in autumn leaves become red; they have large numbers of maple-trees (the leaves of the maple turn into all the shades of the most vivid red in autumn, it is absolutely marvellous), so they arrange a place near temple, for instance, on the top of a hill, and the entire hill is covered with maples.”

 “Well, an artist who goes there will experience an emotion of absolutely exceptional, marvellous beauty.
 But one sees very small children, families even, with a baby on the shoulder, going there in groups.
 In autumn they will go there.
-In springtime they will go elsewhere.”The Mother (Questions and Answers, The Mother on Japan 12 April 1951)
+In springtime they will go elsewhere.”

 While reading about the 1919 flu and how the Mother fought back the negative, dark energy, one thinks about the present pandemic and hopes to win like the Mother in the end.